 12. After students have completed a traditional world language course, an online language course or finished using a commercially available language-learning product, how can one be certain that they have made adequate progress in terms of building their language proficiency?

 The use of nationally recognized assessments of language proficiency is ideal.
 Examples include the Oral Proficiency Interview (OPI), the Writing Proficiency Test (WPT), the National Online Early Language Learning Assessment (NOELLA), the Collaborative Articulation and Assessment Project (CAAP) test, the Assessment of Performance toward Proficiency in Languages (AAPPL) and the Standards-based Measurement of Proficiency (STAMP).
-For additional information and a full list of recommended assessments, refer to the Ohio Department of Education (ODE) Credit Flexibility Implementation Guidance Document for World Languages by clicking here.
+For additional information and a full list of recommended assessments, refer to the Ohio Department of Education (ODE) Credit Flexibility Implementation Guidance Document for World Languages.

 13. How can one ensure that learners earn credit for participation in an online language course or other nontraditional language-learning opportunities?